 Summer recruiting season can begin as early as October of the year prior up through May or June of the year of.
 January through March is generally the busiest recruiting period.
 However, don’t fall under the assumption that ALL summer jobs are filled – throughout the summer season you can still find great opportunities available.

 Winter recruiting season typically begins in mid-summer when ski resorts and other warm-climate winter locations (Mostly Arizona guest ranches and Florida employers) start to post their jobs on CoolWorks.com.
 Job postings may continue into December and January depending on staff size needed, winter visitation, and the snow falling (or not!)

 We wish we could give you a definitive answer.
 It’s up to them.
 They all do it differently.
 If it’s been a few weeks, and you haven’t heard back, a friendly email asking when you can expect to hear never hurts.
 Many employers are sorting through hundreds of applications.
 All the more reason to use correct grammar and punctuation, and do your very best to give clear concise answers on your application – this gives you a great start at scoring that dream job.

-Full season availability and your experience matching the required job skills are two of the most important factors that affect an employer’s decision to further review your application.
-Careful attention to detail on the application/process is important!
+Full-season availability and your experience matching the required job skills are two of the most important factors that affect an employer’s decision to further review your application.
+Careful attention to detail in the application/process is important!
 Flexibility in job choices will be a plus.
 Always put your best foot forward.